hyperlane-xyz/hyperlane-registry/.github/pull_request_template.md

 ### Backward compatibility

 <!--
 Are these changes backward compatible?
-Note, that additions are backwards compatible.
+Note that additions are backwards compatible.

 Yes/No
 -->